Name: Citlalli Ruiztrejo Nationality: Mexican

 Research summary: The steady demand and production increase of grains has encouraged the study of alternative uses and approaches to deal with the inevitable generated residues.
 Therefore, the purpose of this research was to develop a maize husk-based composite at a lab scale through a novel transdisciplinary systemic design approach (SDA).
 The SDA framework was developed from a design point of view to confront the concerns of the increasing agro-waste production in Mexico; as well as looking into the social, environmental, technical and economic implications.
 The study and characterisation of this copious material as an alternative for the manufacture of a composite material (maize-husk-based fibreboard) offered advantages such as availability, renewability and more importantly the possibility to adopt the developed SDA to other similar agro-waste fibres to reduce the local pollution levels.

 Why I came to Cranfield: This project started during my BA last year, however, it required a deeper and more specialised level.
-In Cranfield, I had access to resources needed to manage the project between two main disciplines: Design and Material Sciences.
-An area I have been working on for some time now and gave me the chance to contribute and explore the Designer' reach within the Material Sciences.
+At Cranfield, I had access to resources needed to manage the project between two main disciplines: design and material sciences.
+This is an area I have been working on for some time now and gave me the chance to contribute and explore the designer's reach within the material sciences.

 Name: Omar Huerta Nationality: Mexican

 PhD short title: Feasibility study of a novel bio-based material through a design thinking approach.

 Research summary: Current environmental challenges require more holistic and systemic models of innovation to enable the consideration of real-world sustainability constraints.
 My research focuses on the development of a bio-based material from agro-industrial by-products using design thinking as a framework to enable sustainability innovation in new material developments.
 The core part of the work presents the actual development and characterisation of an Agave tequilana Weber and poly(lactic acid)-based material through each step of the process.